Jezzythekid/Arduino/README.md

 English.

 I would really apreciate it if you (the reader) left a comment about my code.
-I'd like to know if my code is bad, or has bugs, also if my code can be improved its all a learning curve for me.
+I'd like to know if my code is bad, or has bugs, also if my code can be improved.
+Its all a learning curve for me.

 Thanks for reading.